 - Apply Russian as a research tool to a particular academic discipline (e.g., literature, linguistics, history, political science, theology, etc.).

-- Use Russian in the professional arena (e.g., in working for the U.S. government, an NGO, a private company or firm conducting business with Russia, etc.).
+- Use Russian in the professional arena (e.g., in working for the U.S. government, an NGO, a private company or firm conducting business requiring knowledge of Russian, etc.).

 - De-Othering the Other